-The first recorded European settler to the region was the explorer John Oxley who, in 1818, described the rich pasture lands as: “The finest open country or park imaginable.”
+The first recorded European settler in the region was the explorer John Oxley who, in 1818, described the rich pasture lands as, “The finest open country or park imaginable.”

 The Guyra area was settled in 1828 when several settlers took up land at Ollera, Wandsworth, Tenterden, Moredun, Guyra, Llangothlin, Falconer, Clerkness, Oban and Aberfoyle.

 Most of the pioneering employees on properties were immigrants from England.

 In 1835, Alexander Campbell took up the magnificent “Guyra Station”, which encompassed the land of the later township; and in 1838, George and John Everett established “Ollera” which still exists under this name today and has an historic cemetery you can visit.